Divak-ar/Divak-ar/README.md

   name: "Divakar Priyadarshi",
   role: "Backend Engineer & Gen AI Enthusiast",
   location: "India 🇮🇳",
-  currentFocus: ["AI-powered automation", "RAG Systems", "Backend Architecture", "Data Analytics"],
+  currentFocus: ["AI-powered solutions", "RAG Systems", "Backend Architecture"],
-  currentlyLearning: ["N8N Advanced Workflows", "ELK Stack", "LangGraph", "Microservices"],
+  currentlyLearning: ["Java Springboot", "ELK Stack", "LangGraph", "Microservices"],
-  askMeAbout: "Web Dev, AI/ML, Automation, or literally anything tech!",
+  askMeAbout: "Web Development, AI/ML, Automation, or literally anything tech!",
   contactMe: "divakarpriyadarshi241@gmail.com",
   funFact: "Brainfuck is a programming language that uses only 8 characters (> < + - . , [ ]) yet you can program anything in it",
   philosophy: "Code is poetry in motion, AI is the future in action ✨"